thibaultmarrannes/counter/readme.md

 Replace `POSTGRES_USER` etc with the actual variable names and their corresponding values.
 You can fill in whatever you want, only the COUNTER_MAC and ther COUNTER_TOKEN are actual values that you need to get from Smiirl.
 Visit their help article on more info on how to get that information: https://help.smiirl.com/article/292-how-can-i-get-my-counter-id-and-token-for-zapier-api

-To actually run the project do the following:
+To actually run the project run the following command from within the root folder:

 ```
-Run docker-compose up --build
+docker-compose up --build
 ```